Bgood12/PathfinderCampaignNotes/World Building/Countries/Veriduna.md

 Devil worship is the state religion of Veriduna.
 This came as a result of the deal made by [[Queen Deodora Kasa]] to end the [[Veridunan Civil War]].

 ### Culture
 There is absolute order in Veridunan society with no room allowed for dissent.
-A sense f nationalism is all but enforced as neighbors are incentivized to turn each other in for promises of wealth and prestige.
+A sense of nationalism is all but enforced as neighbors are incentivized to turn each other in for promises of wealth and prestige.

 ### Military
-Veriduna continues to field one of the largest militaries and navies of the region.
-They continue to employ devilish legions alongside their humanoid troops.
+Veriduna's military stands as a formidable force, boasting a combination of humanoid troops and infernal legions.
+Their engagement with devilish forces amplifies their might and ferocity.

 #### Naming Conventions
 Fascist Fantasy Iberia names tend to be very 'latin-esque' or Roman with some modern Italian names in the mix for variety.